 We asked Tara Mitchell, baby sleep consultant, what mums can expect from a one month old baby.
 If you have any concerns about your baby’s sleep patterns, feeding or general health, speak to your doctor right away.

 Congratulations!
 No doubt you’re already in the thick of feeding highs and lows, trying to get some sleep and juggling some pretty enormous hormonal changes – not to mention the emotions that come with it.
 During the first month I recommend concentrating on building your supply and establishing feeding.
-Whether it be bottle or breast.
+Whether it be bottle feeding or breastfeeding.
 The 1 month old routine is mostly about getting feeding right – 1 month old baby sleep routines generally come down to sleeping when the baby is tired.

 In the first month it’s important to take plenty of opportunities to bond skin on skin and offer plenty of downtime for your little one.
 This period can bring with it a flurry of visitors, and over-stimulation can play havoc with your little one.
 Keep in the back of your mind that your newborn’s requirements for sleep are between 16-18 hours every day.